Rythmap/server-py-legacy/README.md

-# Melodymap server
+# Rythmap server
-Python server on FastAPI for Medylomap
+Python server on FastAPI for Rythmap